Lindau: Transport

-Railway
+Rail

-Lindau-Insel station is Lindau's main station and is located on Lindau Island, however the station has been complemented by the development of Lindau-Reutin station in the Reutin district on the mainland, which was opened in 2020.
-Lindau-Insel station has trains to and from Friedrichshafen, Munich, Ulm, Augsburg and Bregenz.
+Lindau-Insel station is Lindau's main railway station and is located on Lindau Island near the harbour.
+However, the station was complemented by the development of Lindau-Reutin station in the Reutin district on the mainland, which was opened in 2020.
+Another station is Lindau-Aeschach.
+Historically in 1854, Lindau-Insel station was the terminus of the Ludwigs-Bavarian-North-South-Line.
+It is part of the Lake Constance Belt Railway.

+Lindau-Insel and Lindau-Reutin stations are served by direct trains to/from Friedrichshafen, Munich, Ulm, Augsburg, Vienna (by WESTbahn), Bregenz (by Vorarlberg S-Bahn of the ÖBB), Romanshorn (by Bodensee S-Bahn) and St. Gallen/Zurich (by Swiss Federal Railways).

 Bus – Stadtbus Lindau

 Lindau's bus system is called Stadtbus Lindau, which departs from all stations every 30 minutes and runs until 22.30 daily, with special services for events.
 The bus system is run by the main local utility provider Stadtwerke Lindau.

-Additionally RBA and the Zweiländer-line of Austrias "Landbus Unterland" also operate from Lindau.
+Additionally RBA and the Zweiländer-line of Austria’s Landbus Unterland also operate from Lindau.
 Recently long-distance coaches have started running to distant German cities, an alternative to Deutsche Bahn trains.

 Road

 Lindau is connected to the Autobahn A96 (E43).
 Main roads (German Bundesstraße) include B31 and B12.
-The A96 links to the Austrian Autobahn A14 starting right after the joining with the 7 km long Pfändertunnel.
-The tunnel has been expanded into 4 lane, 2 tunnel road which was opened in 2013 to accommodate increased north–south traffic.
+The A96 links to the Austrian Autobahn A14 starting right after joining with the 7 km long Pfändertunnel.
+The tunnel was expanded into a 4-lane, 2-tunnel road that was opened in 2013 to accommodate increased north–south traffic.

+Boat

+There are regular boat lines from Lindau harbour to other lakeside towns on Lake Constance, such as Bregenz, Friedrichshafen, Konstanz, Meersburg, Rorschach, Romanshorn and Überlingen.

 Airports

-Lindau does not have its own airport, however is close to Friedrichshafen Airport and Memmingen Airport, which usually serve tourist arrivals and European destinations.
-The nearest major airports are Munich Airport, Stuttgart Airport or Zurich Airport.
+Lindau does not have its own airport.
+However, it is close to Friedrichshafen Airport and Memmingen Airport, which usually serve tourist arrivals and European destinations.
+The nearest major airports are Munich Airport, Stuttgart Airport, or Zurich Airport.

 Utilities

-Lindau's local utility provider is called Stadtwerke Lindau.
-Stadtwerke Lindau provides electricity, water, telecommunications, public baths, and some other services to Lindau.
+Lindau's local utility provider is called Stadtwerke Lindau, which provides electricity, water, telecommunications, public baths, and some other services to Lindau.

 Telecommunications

-The local utility provider Stadtwerke TK-Lindau has started deploying fibre-optic internet to major businesses, and new housing development areas.
+The local utility provider Stadtwerke TK-Lindau started deploying fibre-optic internet to major businesses and new housing development areas.
 Other networks include cable television by Kabel Deutschland, which is available in some streets and xDSL, by many providers.
 Some systems have seen upgrades of the ADSL standard in the last years to cope with the high bandwidth demand.
 There are plans to deploy a WiFi hotspot network (or WLAN, as it is more commonly known in German) across the Island of Lindau.